nealey/vail-adapter/README.md

 If you change from an iambic key to a straight key, you'll have to reset the adapter by unplugging it from the computer.

+### Optional: buzzer

+If you connect a buzzer or speaker to pin 7 on one leg, and ground on the other, the adapter will beep when you press the straight key.

+This will help a lot if there is a noticeable delay between when you press the key and when your computer starts making a local beeping sound.

+If you feel like no matter what you do, you're always getting DAH with your straight key, you should try this.

 ## Step 3: Load the code